IPSProtocol/hack_prevention_reference_implementation/README.md

 ## Overview

-This repository showcases various **hack scenarios** and demonstrates how they can be **avoided** by leveraging our **Firewall Contract**, the core of the **Firewall Layer**.
+This repository showcases various **hack scenarios** and demonstrates how they can be **avoided** by leveraging our **Firewall Contract**, the core of the **Decentralized Firewall**.
 It serves as the reference implementation for documented historical smart contract exploits and includes scripts to reproduce these scenarios.
 The goal is to highlight how these exploits can be effectively prevented using the **IPSProtocol Decentralized Firewall Technology**, which is pluggable into any EVM-compatible blockchain.

 ---